fred465f/Data_Analytics_Portfolio/README.md

 All made with the purpose of creating an simple and quick workflow for getting a quick overview of the data.

+# Other projects:
+ - Sql
+ - Excel
+ - R-studio

 # [Certificates](https://github.com/fred465f/Data_Analytics_Portfolio/tree/main/Codecademy_Certificates)

 ![](/Codecademy_Certificates/data_analyst_screenshot.png)